katelee168/katelee168.github.io/misc/menstruation.md

 Can you really expect anyone who has been through depressive episodes to risk walking through that door again?
 The medical system exacerbates those tradeoffs with dismissive attitudes and incomplete information.
 Who should you believe if you're getting an IUD?
-The doctor who says that it's really fine and don't believe what you've been reading on the internet, or the countless stories of people who have spoken up about their painful insertion stories or stories of insertions gone wrong?
+The doctor who says that it's really fine and don't believe what you've been reading on the internet, or the countless people who have spoken up about their painful insertions?

 <!-- And as a woman I've been raised to blame myself, to accept blame easily.  -->
 As a scientist, I can recognize that it can be a relatively safe procedure, but that still means that many people will likely have painful and difficult experiences.
 What I cannot justify is being told to discount other's experiences: "don't listen to folks on the internet."

-When I went in for an IUD insertion, the nurse, whose job every day was to insert IUDs, reached into my body and attempted to pull my uterus straight three times before handing a bloody stick to her assistant and gently telling me that she was going to have to stop.
+When I went in for an IUD insertion, the nurse, whose job had been described to me as inserting IUDs all day every day, reached into my body and attempted to pull my uterus straight three times before handing a bloody stick to her assistant and gently telling me that she was going to have to stop.
 My uterus, apparently, was folded and she couldn't get it straight enough to insert the IUD.

 I don't blame her for the failed insertion.